jimbo00000/Shmiltbrush/README.md

 # Shmiltbrush

 Shmiltbrush is a clone of some Vive app on Steam, I forget the name.
-It uses the Vive's controllers to paint using geometry instances.
+It uses the Vive's controllers to paint using geometry instances in Three.js.

 ## How to run it